 That afternoon I wandered the city and asked locals where I could find a chichaeria.
 Without exception they all told me two blocks that way, pointing in any direction, and one block over.
 I find when asking people directions in Peru, everything is two blocks away and one block over, until you get there.

-Finding chicha was providing to be harder than I thought, so I turned to a place where most journalists turn to when they are stuck on a story, Facebook.
+Finding chicha was harder than I thought, so I turned to a place where most journalists turn to when they are stuck on a story, Facebook.
 I looked up local bars and stumbled upon a page for Bar Hop Cusco, a bar hopping tour business led by Harly an ex-pat from New York.
 If anyone knew where to find chicha in a language I could understand, it would be this guy.

 I met Harly at 2 p.m. in La Plaza de San Blas.
 San Blas is Cusco's hipster neighborhood full of reiki treatments, yoga centers, vegan restaurants, rave kids and hippies selling handmade jewelry on sidewalks.
 Everyone is looking for something to make them feel better, whether it is animal-free food or psychedelics, most of the time both.